Kelp gunnel: Etymology

-The kelp gunnel's generic name, Ulvicola, means an inhabitant of Ulva, the genus off sea lettuce, possible a reference to its rockpool habitat and its specific name refers to the type locality.
+The kelp gunnel's generic name, Ulvicola, means an inhabitant of Ulva, the genus of sea lettuce, possible a reference to its rockpool habitat and its specific name refers to the type locality.

 Description

 The kelp gunnel has a maximum total length of 29 cm.

 Distribution, habitat and biology

 The kelp gunnel is found in the eastern Pacific Ocean along the western coast of North America between Pacific Grove, California to northern Baja California in Mexico, as well as Guadalupe Island.
 This is a demersal species that typically species sits on the fronds of kelp, normally high up in the canopy of the kelp forest in waters with a depth of around 12 m.
 These fishes feed on small crustaceans.
 They use their tails to attach themselves to the stipes of kelp, wrapping it around them.